switowski/portfolio/src/drafts/obsidian/index.md

 ### Inbox

 The topmost folder of Obsidian is my Inbox.
 Here I keep important notes (prefixed with one or more exclamation marks).
 But this is also the place where I create new notes when I don't know immediately where to put them.
-If I want to take a quick note, I don't want to think "hmm, which folder would be the best".
-I just drop it here and later when are too many notes in my inbox, I categorize them and move to subfolders.
+If I want to take a quick note, I don't want to think *"hmm, which folder would be the best?"* I just drop it here and later when are too many notes in my inbox, I categorize them and move to subfolders.

 #### !!Planner.md

-Here I store my short-, mid- and long-term goals.
+Here I store my short-, mid-, and long-term goals.
 Here is how it looks like:

 ```plaintext
 - LONGTERM GOALS: